суббота, 13 мая 2017 г.

 Non est magnum ingenium sine mixtur dementiae

-First of all - it would be a mistake to treat Ivan the Terrible as a biopic, as a historical film.
+It would be a mistake to treat Ivan the Terrible as a biopic, as a historical film.
 The stylization after opera and Shakespeare's plays, such as HamletKing LearMacbeth, is deliberate: Eisenstein himself defined Ivan the Terrible as a "tragedy in the Shakespearean mode".
-Indeed: Ivan the Terrible tells about real Ivan IV, the first Russian tsar, as much as Hamlet tells about real 12th-century Amleth.
+Indeed: Ivan the Terrible tells about the real Ivan IV, the first Russian tsar, as much as Hamlet tells about the real 12th-century Amleth.

 Ivan the Terrible sacrifices historicity for the sake of aesthetics and story: the chronology is not correct, many important events are simplified or omitted (to name a few - Ivan IV was officially married at least 4 times, he was crowned by metropolitan Makarius - not bishop Pimen, Efrosinia Staritskaya wasn't the sole head of the boyar opposition, Vladimir Staritsky wasn't mentally deficient, Grigory "Malyuta" Skuratov entered the tsar retinue well after the depicted events, the Basmanovs weren't commoners, etc.)

-The actors speak in over-the-top theatrical, unnatural manner.
+The actors speak in an over-the-top theatrical, unnatural manner.
 Their movements are symbolic and suggestive, rather than realistic.
-Similar to the Peking opera, Ivan the Terrible presents idealized, generalized images, that convey spiritual likeness of people, which stimulates viewer's imagination - not just a formal, physical resemblance.
+Similar to the Peking opera, Ivan the Terrible presents idealized, generalized images, that convey a spiritual likeness of people, which stimulates the viewer's imagination - not just a formal, physical resemblance.

 While working on the film, Eisenstein thought in terms of lines, shapes, rhythm, and he demanded from actors a special kind of movement plastic.
 Eisenstein even wanted to cast great ballerina Galina Ulanova as Anastasia.
 As he wrote in the diary, "an act of movement is at the same time an act of thinking, and a thought - at the same time - is an action in space" ("двигательный акт есть одновременно акт мышления, а мысль - одновременно - пространственное действие").
 This approach is especially noticeable in the scene where Ivan tries to stop metropolitan Philip from leaving in Part II - it’s a peerless choreographic sequence, with all that cloak pulling and mantle trampling.